clulab/reach-friolo/README.md

 Authors: Tom Hicks.

-Purpose: Converts triples of FRIES-format JSON files, containing REACH results, into a simpler format for ingestion into an ElasticSearch datastore, where they will be later queried.
+Purpose: Converts triples of FRIES-format JSON files, containing Reach results, into a simpler format for ingestion into an ElasticSearch datastore, where they will be later queried.

 ## Installation